-Most people who have used a credit card have received a fraud alert or warning, but few have questioned the technology behind these alerts.
+Most people using a credit card have received a fraud alert or warning, but few have questioned the technology behind these alerts.
 In many cases, credit card fraud alerting is the result of an anomaly detection algorithm which looks for proverbial needles in haystacks of data.